Explore-AI/udt-clean-water-toolkit/README.md

 ## 1. Overview

 Development of a clean water toolkit that combines aspects of a digital twin and clean water modelling/analysis.
 The project is funded by Ofwat in collaboration with Thames Water and Severn Trent Water.
-The modules and applications provided in this toolkit are not for production.
-The toolkit is for POC purposes only.
+At this stage the modules and applications provided in this toolkit are not for production - the toolkit is for POC purposes only.

 ## 2. Toolkit structure